Alicia McKay Blog

 • Run Assumption Buster workshops for critical projects and policy decisions.

-• Book senior executives and decision-makers in for decision leadership coaching to boost bias awareness.
+• Book senior executives and decision-makers for decision leadership coaching to boost bias awareness.

 • Design idiot-proofed decision frameworks to build bias detection into all significant decisions.